dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/configuring/connection-strings.md

 Typically an Entity Framework application uses a class derived from DbContext.
 This derived class will call one of the constructors on the base DbContext class to control:

-- How the context will connect to a database—i.e. how a connection string is found/used
+- How the context will connect to a database — that is, how a connection string is found/used
 - Whether the context will use calculate a model using Code First or load a model created with the EF Designer
 - Additional advanced options